Willy0919/DDMP-3D/README.md

 You can change the batch_size according to the number of GPUs, default: 8 GPUs with batch_size = 5 on Tesla v100(32G).

-If you want to utilize the resnet backbone pre-trained on the COCO dataset, it can be downloaded from [git](https://github.com/ruotianluo/pytorch-faster-rcnn) or [Google Drive](https://drive.google.com/drive/folders/0B7fNdx_jAqhtNE10TDZDbFRuU0E), default: ImageNet pretrained pytorch model.
+If you want to utilize the resnet backbone pre-trained on the COCO dataset, it can be downloaded from [git](https://github.com/ruotianluo/pytorch-faster-rcnn) or [Google Drive](https://drive.google.com/drive/folders/0B7fNdx_jAqhtNE10TDZDbFRuU0E), default: ImageNet pretrained pytorch model, we downloaded the model and saved at 'data/'.
 You can also set use_corner and corner_in_3d to False for quick training.

 See the configurations in **scripts/config/config.py** and **scripts/train.py** for details.